12 Best Things To Do In Pai, Thailand

 1. Enjoy The Refreshing Waterfalls

-Among several waterfalls in Pai, there are three main waterfalls you should be visiting namely Mo Paeng Waterfall, Pam Bok Waterfall and Mae Yen Waterfall.
-Soaking yourself and enjoying under these waterfalls is one of the best things to do in Pai.
+Among several waterfalls in Pai, there are three main waterfalls you should visit, namely Mo Paeng Waterfall, Pam Bok Waterfall, and Mae Yen Waterfall.
+Soaking yourself and enjoying these waterfalls is one of the best things to do in Pai.

-- Pam Bok Waterfall : Little less accessible than the Mo Paeng, you will have to take a scooter it’s entrance and then a short hike to reach the Pam Bok waterfall.
-This waterfall is very scenic, less crowded and hence perfect for a refreshing swim.
+Pam Bok Waterfall: A Little less accessible than the Mo Paeng, you will have to take a scooter it’s entrance and then a short hike to reach the Pam Bok waterfall.
+This waterfall is very scenic, less crowded, and hence perfect for a refreshing swim.

-- Mae Yen Waterfall : Mae Yen is the most impressive waterfall and is for the tourists who are seeking adventure.
+Mae Yen Waterfall: Mae Yen is the most impressive waterfall and is for tourists who are seeking adventure.
 You will have to drive till Pai Village farm, then follow a 6 km jungle hike crossing the river at every few 100 meters.

 2. Relax Around The Hot Springs